RithvidasRathish/Motor_Speed_Controller_For_Autonomous_Vehicles_Arduino_Based/README.md

-# 🌡️ Smart Motor Control System using DHT11 and IR Sensor
+# 🌡️ Motor_Speed_Controller_For_Autonomous_Vehicles_Arduino_Based

-A temperature- and obstacle-aware smart motor control system built using an ESP-compatible microcontroller.
+A temperature- and obstacle-aware smart motor control system built using a STM32 microcontroller.
 The system dynamically adjusts motor speed based on DHT11 temperature readings and IR sensor-based obstacle detection using periodic tasks scheduled by the TaskScheduler library.

 ---